supperdoggy/autodoc_test_task/templates/golang/README.md

 This template contains a list of questions that you can use to interview a Golang developer.

+## How to use

+1. Clone this repository
+2. Create a new branch
+3. Solve the interview questions
+4. Open a pull request
+5. Wait for the review

 # TODO

 1. Look at the architecture diagram and implement an application (no complications).